gabrielsessions/jc-dev-onboarding-draft/combined/combined.md

 Click on the link to the Phase 2.1 activity.

 Let's dig into some code!
-The goal of the activity is to unlock the lock and change the pin.
+The goal of the activity is to unlock a virtual lock and change the pin.
 More specifically,

 1. Find the code used to generate this page
 2. Figure out what the code does
 3. Find the passcode and unlock the lock
 4. Change the lock pin to something else
 5. Verify that the lock works with the new pin

 # Phase 2.2: Initializing Cards

 Open up the Phase 2.2 page in the codebase and navigate to the page in your browser.